 This depends on which Level of Swim Academy your child is in and also, their ability and confidence in the water after such a long period of no swimming.

-If your child is in Levels 1 or 2 the answer is yes.
+If your child is in Levels 1 or 2 (and you swim in England) the answer is yes.
 We normally have teachers in the water for these levels but, due to social distancing guidelines, all teachers will teach from the poolside so we will need parents and carers to get in the water with their child to support them.
 Even if the pool were large enough for the teacher to get back in the water and still have social distancing, they are not allowed to handle the children plus they have a much better vantage point from poolside of all the children and parents/carers pairs.

 This decision has been made in line with the current laws on social distancing and the guidelines from our governing body, the STA.
 As and when these guidelines/laws are updated, we will update our policies.